Every marketing leader knows that Facebook, Instagram, and Google rule when it comes to digital customer acquisition and engagement.

 Not a chance!

-Here are five clever ways to advertise your firearms online without the use of Facebook Advertising or Google AdWords.
+Here are 5 clever ways to advertise guns, ammunition, and gun accessories online without the use of Facebook Advertising or Google AdWords – [Bonus Content]

-The more helpful your posts are – meaning, the more words, pictures, and videos are included – the easier it is for your posts to rank higher on search engine results pages and get shared on social media by firearm enthusiasts.
+The more helpful your posts are, the easier it is for your posts to rank higher on search engine results pages and get shared on social media by shooting sports enthusiasts.

 And, here’s a fun fact for you: the average Google page one search result contains 1,890 words.